ek-ok/gosurf/README.md

 `gosurf` uses multiple components to show the best surf spots for surfers.
 `gosurf` runs on AWS Elastic Beanstalk and calls [`surfline-api`](https://github.com/ek-ok/surfline-api) , which is a separate project runs on AWS Lambda to fetch Surfline forecasts for all spots nearby NYC in an asynchronous fashion.
+Drive time from NYC to each surf spot is calculated using Google Map API.